Adversarial Training Reduces Information and Improves Transferability: Introduction

 The main contribution of this work can be summarized as follows.
 If representations contain all the information about the input $x$, then adversarially trained models should be better at transfering features to different tasks, where aspects of the data that were irrelevant to the task it was (pre)-trained on were neither destroyed nor ignored, but preserved.
 To test this hypothesis, we perform linear classification (fine-tune the last layer) for different tasks.
 We show that AT improves linear transferability of deep learning models across diverse tasks which are {\em sufficiently different} from the source task/dataset.
 Specifically, the farther two tasks are (as measured by a task distance), the higher the performance improvement that can be achieved by training a linear classifier using an adversarially-trained model (feature, or backbone) compared to an ordinarily trained model.
 Related to this, in \cite{shafahi2019adversarially} the transferability of robustness to new tasks is studied experimentally; differently, in the present work we study the linear transferability of natural accuracy.
 Moreover, we also analytically show that, confirming empirical evidence~\cite{ilyas2019adversarial}, once we extract robust features from a backbone model, {\em all} the models using these features have to be robust.

 We will also show that adversarial regularization is a lower-bound of the regularizer in the Information Lagrangian, so AT in general results in a loss of accuracy for the task at hand.
 The benefit is increased transferability, thus showing a classical tradeoff of robustness (and its consequent transferability) and accuracy on the task for which it is trained.
-This is a classic ``waterbed effect'' between precision and robustness ubuiquitous in optimal control.

-Regarding the connection with IB, we show analytically that AT reduces the effective information in the activations about the input, as defined by~\cite{achille2019information} (~\Cref{sec:at_reduce}).
+This is a classic "waterbed effect" between precision and robustness ubuiquitous in optimal control.
+Regarding the connection with IB, we show analytically that AT reduces the effective information in the activations about the input, as defined by~\cite{achille2019information}.
 Moreover, we show empirically that adversarial training also reduces information in the weights and its consequences.

-Finally, we show that injecting effective noise once during the inversion process dramatically improves reconstruction of images in term of convergence and fit quality.
+Finally, we show that injecting effective noise once during the inversion process dramatically improves reconstruction of images in term of convergence and quality of fit.

+\mt{In order to facilitate the reading, the manuscript is organized as follows. ~\Cref{sec:notation} provides the necessary notation. \Cref{sec:at_reduce} presents all the theoretical building blocks by showing the connection between AT and IB.
+Based on the previous results,~\Cref{sec:invertibility} shows why there is no contradiction between minimality of representations and invertibility of robust models, and \Cref{sec:transfer} shows that robust features can transfer better to new tasks.}